 Example: Studio scene walkthrough

-In this example we download a photo of an outdoor scene, ask “What stands out in this studio?” and overlay the returned bounding boxes so operators can see cited evidence.All citations use the 0–1000 normalized grid.
+In this example we download a photo of an outdoor scene, ask “What stands out in this studio?” and overlay the returned bounding boxes so operators can see cited evidence.All spatial outputs use a 0-1000 normalized coordinate system.
 Convert via

 Run visual Q&A from the CLI by passing the image, question, and desired output preferences:Best practices